 Who is running and paying for this process?

 Inevitably, this process costs money to run.
 Trowbridge Town Council are providing these funds and we will be making an application for a grant from the government to support the costs.
 However, it is seen as very much a joint venture between the town council and the local community; with a Steering group including members of the public.

 What area does the Trowbridge Neighbourhood Plan cover?

-The Trowbridge Neighbourhood Plan covers the whole of the Civil Parish of Trowbridge, which is the boundary of the area which is the responsibility of Trowbridge Town Council.
+The Trowbridge Neighbourhood Plan will cover the whole of the Civil Parish of Trowbridge, which is the boundary of the area which is the responsibility of Trowbridge Town Council.
 It does NOT include the areas which are the responsibility of adjacent councils: Staverton, Hilperton, Steeple Ashton, West Ashton, North Bradley, Southwick, Wingfield, Bradford on Avon and Holt.
-The map shows the boundaries of the Trowbridge Neighbourhood Plan area.
+The map on the following page: https://www.trowbridge.gov.uk/wp-content/uploads/2021/05/A3-Councillors-May-2021-for-PDF.pdf-v3.pdf shows the boundaries of Trowbridge.

 We have already prepared two background documents: